 8. Add Texture Through Fabrics

 Minimalist doesn’t mean cold.
-Textures bring life and warmth to a pared-down aesthetic, creating the cozy feel you crave on the road.
+Textures bring life and warmth to a pared-down look, creating that cozy feeling you crave on the road.
+I’ve seen a single chunky wool throw turn a plain bench into the spot everyone wants to curl up on.

 Cozy Touches